 PS519 The American Presidency.
 3 hours.
 This course will examine the evolution of the office of the American presidency and the operation of the executive branch of the American federal government.
 Meets MEd Standard 1.

 PS530 Public Administration.
 3 hours.
 Introduction to the study of the public administration including the critical role that public bureaucracy plays in the nation-state, and the historical evolution of public administration as an academic field.
 Meets MEd Standard 1.

 PY523 Human Growth and Development.
 3 hours.
 This course explores the biological, psychological, and sociological factors that impact the individual throughout the human life span-from birth to death.
 Meets MEd Standard 1.

-PY543 Advanced Psychology for the Exceptional Child.
+PY543 Advanced Psychology of the Exceptional Child.
 2 hours.
-This course is a study of general psychological theories to the prospective special education teacher.
-There is a brief introduction to developmental stages, learning theories, individual differences and motivation with application in the special education classroom regarding teaching methods, content presentations, and evaluation procedures.
+This course is a study of general psychology theories to the prospective special education teacher.
+There is a brief introduction to developmental stages, learning theories, individual differences, and motivation with application in the special education classroom regarding teaching methods, content presentations, and evaluation procedures.
+Meets MEd Standard 1.

 RL304/504 Religion and the Public Schools.
 3 hours.
 Students will survey constitutional issues concerning the expression of religion and the study of religion in the public school setting, including ways that world religions are or may be integrated into the school curriculum.
 Meets MEd Standard 6.

 SE503 Introduction to Graduate Study in Special Education.
 3 hours.
 This course is an introduction to the profession of Special Education.
 The history and theoretical foundations of all disabilities, mild to severe, will be explored.
 Legally mandated processes involved in Special Education assessment, diagnosis, placement, and intervention along with the development of Individual Family Service Plans (IFSP), individual Education Plans (IEP), and Individualized Transition Plans (ITP) are introduced.
 Meets MEd Standard 1.